chvancooten/NimPlant/README.md

 docker run --rm -it -v ${PWD}:/nimplant -p80:80 -p443:443 -p31337:31337 chvancooten/nimplant:latest /bin/bash
 ```

-> Note: Make sure to tweak the command based on your preferences (volumen mounting / port forwarding).
+> Note: Make sure to tweak the command based on your preferences (volume mounting / port forwarding).
 Also ensure that the container allows non-localhost connections in `config.toml`.

 ### Usage